kasenetz/hbcd-docs/docs/measures/biospec.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>On July 1, 2024, the nail processing workflow was updated to optimize specimen use and enable confirmation testing for low sample quantities as described below.
-Data collected this point therefore does not use the remnant of ELISA extract for confirmation for specimens with too little sample.</p>
+<p>As of July 1, 2024, the nail processing workflow was updated to optimize specimen use and allow confirmation testing for low sample quantities.
+Prior to this update, remnants of ELISA extract were not used for confirmation when specimens had insufficient sample.</p>
 </div>
 </p>